 A free overlay and value check for owners and investors

-Every town in our corridor is now compliant with Section 3A, and many parcels can now support multifamily by right that could not before.
+All 13 towns in our corridor are now compliant with Section 3A, and many parcels can now support multifamily by right that could not before.
 Send us your address and we will tell you whether it sits in an overlay, what it allows, and what that does to its value.
+For the corridor wide picture of how 3A is moving land values across all 13 towns, read our MBTA 3A property value analysis.

 Written by Ethan Piani-Hohmann, broker and founder of PH Realty Group, a Greater Boston brokerage focused on multifamily and investment property.
-Based in West Newton, Ethan has worked with owners and investors across the seven corridor towns covered here for several years, with active deal flow in Newton, Watertown, and the Mass Ave and Broadway corridors of Arlington.
-PH Realty Group has tracked MBTA Communities Act compliance for the corridor since the rapid transit deadline in 2023 and updates this guide as the state's compliance list changes.
-Massachusetts Real Estate Broker Last updated May 2026
+Based in West Newton, Ethan has worked with owners and investors across the 13 corridor towns covered here for several years, with active deal flow in Newton, Watertown, and the Mass Ave and Broadway corridors of Arlington.
+PH Realty Group has tracked MBTA Communities Act compliance for the full Greater Boston corridor since the rapid transit deadline in 2023 and updates this guide as the state's compliance list changes.
+Massachusetts Real Estate Broker, License #9630770-RE-LC.
+Last updated June 2026.

 Find out what Section 3A means for your property.
-Send us the address for a free overlay and value assessment.
+Send us the address for a free overlay and value assessment, or read our MBTA 3A property value analysis for the corridor wide value picture.